CONTACT CENTER | 10 MIN READ

 In theory, the subject line of an email drives the open and the content within the email should “sell the click.”
 If your email looks like spam, it probably is.

-Don’t use URL shorteners or full URLs for your links.
+Don’t use URL shorteners or full URL strings for your links.

 One of the calling cards of spammers is that they are lazy and don’t take the time to create clean hyperlinks.
 Instead, they paste the entire hyperlink—a string containing hundreds of characters—into emails.
 Spam filters look for these long hyperlinks and count it against you in spam scoring.